Tax News

 Business & Self Employed

-Business meals with clients and during travel return to the pre-COVID rules at 50% deductible.
+Business meals remain 50% deductible.
 "Entertainment" expenses remain non-deductible through 2025.

-Maximum 2023 401K/SoloK/Roth 401K salary deferral is $22,500 (with an additional $7,500 catch-up allowed for ages 50+).
-In 2024 max 401K etc. contributions increase to $23,000 ($30,500 age 50+).
-Maximum 2023 SEP contribution is $66,000 and increases to $69,000 for 2024.
-Remember SEP and SoloK contributions depend on net self employment income; I advise holding off on contributions until your tax return is complete to avoid possible over-funding.
-Contributions can be made for the preceeding calendar year through the filing due date, and in the case of SEPs, up through the October extended filing due date.
+Reminder: SEP and SoloK contributions depend on net self employment income; I advise holding off on contributions until your tax return is complete to avoid possible over-funding.
+Contributions can be made for the preceeding calendar year through the tax filing due date, and in the case of SEPs, up through the October extended filing due date.

-Remember, if a business does not offer a retirement plan to its employees, it must be registered with the mandatory CalSavers program to avoid possible penalties.
+Reminder: If a California business does not offer a retirement plan to its employees, it must be registered with the mandatory CalSavers program to avoid possible penalties.
 Businesses with no employees (other than a single owner) are exempt from CalSavers.

 Beneficial Ownership Reporting For Businesses

-All businesses formed in 2024 must report information on their "beneficial owners" to the Federal government within 90 days of formation.
-Businesses formed in 2025 and going forward will have 30 days from formation to report.
-I already have a business, you say?
-You have until 12/31/2024 to report.
-Filing will be done online through the FinCEN website, and once a business has intially filed, it only files again if there are changes to any owner information.
+All new businesses (C-Corp/S-Corp, LLC, LP) must report information on their "beneficial owners" to the Federal government within 30 days of formation.
+Filing is done online through the FinCEN website, and once a business has intially filed, it only files again if there are changes to any owner information.
+Sole proprietors, general partnerships, and charitable organizations are exempt from reporting.

 Like the FBAR this new reporting provision is aimed at thwarting money-laundering and dodging taxes, etc. but its going to be a quite burden on a lot of businesses.
 Penalties for non-reporting are $500 per day with no maximum!
 The government is obviously taking this seriously.

-If you have a business that seems to fall into the above discussion, or will be forming one, or are not sure -- we need to talk.
+If you have a business that seems to fall into the above discussion, or will be forming one, or are not sure -- we should talk.

 Cashless Transactions